 The benefits of the ancient Peruvian maca root continue through the present day as a leading superfood health enhancer.
 For those who have benefited from its health properties, maca comes highly recommended as a time-tested source of health.

-Dosage The strength of the active ingredients in maca varies, yet the typical dosage is 500mg. twice daily.
-Maca generally comes in capsule form.
-However, many herbalists prefer maca in powder form.
-The powdered maca preparation is one tablespoon per 5 grams.
+Maca generally comes in capsule or powder form.
+The strength of the active ingredients in maca varies, yet the typical dosage is 500mg twice daily.
+The powdered maca preparation is usually taken as one tablespoon per day.